BubbleJoe-BrownU/BubbleJoe-BrownU.github.io/_pages/about.md

 # 🔥 News
+- *2024.06*: &nbsp;🎉🎉 I'll join TikTok as a Machine Learning Engineer.
 - *2023.06*: &nbsp;🎉🎉 Research internship at Conversational AI Lab, Brown University.
 - *2022.09*: &nbsp;🎉🎉 I'll be joining Brown University as a data science MS student.
 - *2022.06*: &nbsp;🎉🎉 Graduated from Zhejiang University as Outstanding Graduates (rank 2% among a cohort of 101 students).